PYangLab/scMultiBench/README.md

 ## Integration Tools

-In this benchmark, we evaluated 34 integration methods across the four data integration categories on 53 datasets.
+In this benchmark, we evaluated 34 integration methods across the four data integration categories on 53 datasets on a Ubuntu system with 1 RTX3090 GPU.
 In particular, we include 17 vertical integration methods, 11 diagonal integration tools, 7 mosaic integration tools, and 14 cross integration tools.
 The installation environment is set up according to the respective tutorials.
 Tools that are compared include:

 Vertical Integration:
 - [Matilda](https://github.com/PYangLab/Matilda) Github Version: 7d71480